demisto/content-external-template/README.md

 Follow [development setup](https://xsoar.pan.dev/docs/integrations/dev-setup) article

 ### Create your first pack
 Creating a pack is the same process as in the public repository.
-Follow [Getting Started Guide](https://xsoar.pan.dev/docs/integrations/getting-started-guide)
+Follow the [Bofore you start](https://xsoar.pan.dev/docs/concepts/getting-started-guide#before-you-start-developing) and the [Contribution](https://xsoar.pan.dev/docs/contributing/contributing) guides to: design, execute and test your work.

 ### Opening a Pull Request